Criterion Theatre London

 Frequently Asked Questions

-The box office opens from 10am on Tuesday - Sunday for in-person bookings and ticket collection.
+The box office is open for in-person bookings and ticket collection from 12pm to 8pm on Tuesday - Saturday and 12pm to 7:30pm on Sunday.
 Tickets can be collected an hour before the performance begins, and customers are advised to not attempt to book tickets for future dates during this time due to queues.

 The venue opens 45 minutes before the performance starts.
 The attractive, restored interior includes many ornate details to appreciate, so it is worth arriving early to ensure you can purchase your drinks, enjoy your surroundings and then get comfortable in the auditorium, ready for the show.